-Companies will need to revisit their current employees' contracts to ensure they comply with the new rules for teleworking as well as applicable wage and hour, tax, and other laws.
+If President López Obrador signs this bill as proposed, companies will need to revisit their current employees' contracts to ensure they comply with the new rules for teleworking as well as applicable wage and hour, tax, and other laws.
 To that end, companies with Mexican employees may want to begin reviewing their internal and other written policies and employment agreements to determine what changes, if any, need to be made.

-The law will require the Ministry of Labor to issue an Official Mexican Standard that regulates ergonomic, psychosocial, and other health and safety risks related to the performance of telework within 18 months.
-We will continue to monitor this situation for any developments related to this impending standard, so you should ensure you are signed up for Fisher Phillips Legal Alerts to ensure you receive the most up-to-date information.
-If your organization does business in Mexico or employs individuals who are working remotely from Mexico, please contact a member of Fisher Phillips' International Practice Group to learn more about the potential implications of this law and how your organization can mitigate risks associated with the new requirements.
+If your organization does business in Mexico or employs individuals who are working remotely from Mexico, please contact a member of Fisher Phillips' International Employment Practice Group to learn more about the potential implications of this law and how your organization can mitigate risks associated with the new requirements.